6 day camping trekking tour + 2 nights’ hotel stay

 Breakfast; Lunch; Dinner

 This morning you’ll be treated to the traditional farewell ceremony with your mountain crew before you start your final descent to Mweka Gate.
 This stretch should take about 2 to 3 hours and leads you back through Kilimanjaro’s beautiful rainforest sections.
-Our driver will be waiting for you at the gate to take you back to your hotel in Moshi.
-Here you may just relax or enjoy a swim in the hotel pool, or sink a couple of celebratory beers whilst reflecting on the unforgettable experience of the past days.
+Our driver will be waiting for you at the gate to take you back to your lodge in Usa River.
+Here you may just relax or enjoy a swim in the pool and reflect on the unforgettable experience of the past days.

 - Personal porter